 The time it takes an air conditioner to cool a home also varies according to the system's power, measured by its Seasonal Energy-Efficiency Rating.
 One of the greatest influences on a system's SEER is its age.
 The typical system produced in the 1990s has a SEER of 6, while systems produced in the early 2000s typically hold a rating of 10.
 Any system produced after Jan.
 23, 2006 has a SEER of 13 or higher.

 You can increase the efficiency of your air conditioning system by keeping all air conditioning vents open, windows of your home closed and the doors to each room open.
 Closing vents or doors to certain rooms traps heat and make the air conditioning system work harder.
-Also, have your central air conditioning system serviced at least once every couple of years and be sure to thoroughly clean all systems once a month while they are in use.
+Also, have your central air conditioning system serviced at least once every couple of years and be sure to thoroughly clean all systems once a month while they're in use.
 In addition, having a well-insulated home with proper window sealing will improve the air conditioner's performance.

 Stella Cernak majored in journalism and political science at the University of Massachusetts Amherst, where she wrote/edited for the "Daily Collegian" and the "Daily Hampshire Gazette."
 Her article, "Wealthier Women Do Less Housework" was published in the textbook "Families As They Really Are" by Barbara Risman.